-Hopefully, you were made aware the three most important factors in buying Phoenix real estate today are: Location, Location, Location.
+Hopefully, you were made aware of the three most important factors in buying Phoenix real estate today are Location, Location, Location.
 It is unlikely the appreciation on your home will match area appreciation when the home is located in an undesirable area.

-- Avoid neighborhoods with excessive noise from cars, trains, planes and events.
+- Avoid neighborhoods with excessive noise from cars, trains, planes, manufacturing, and events.

 - Avoid neighborhoods with unattractive improvements nearby like a factory, warehouse, storage facility, race track or buffer properties like apartments used to transition from commercial to residential property.

 - Find a home within an excellent school district with the local schools assigned a rating of A or B as defined by Arizona Dept of Education.

 - Choose a home well located within the community offering a short commute to major work centers, easy access to main commuter routes and airport, proximity to shopping, eateries, and entertainment.

 - Select a safe community (check crime stats) with well-maintained houses and yards that reflects the pride of ownership and an active HOA enforcing their CC&R's rules.

 Assuming you bought wisely and there have been no subsequent external events that would adversely affect your home's value, such as a new freeway built behind you or a new water treatment plant built down the street, etc., the least expensive ways to enhance the market appeal of your property are listed below: